rsyslog/rsyslog/source/installation/install.rst

 `rsyslog <http://www.rsyslog.com/>`_.
 It is intentionally a brief step-by-step guide, targeted to those who want to quickly get it up and running.
-For more elaborate information, please consult the rest of the `manual set <manual.html>`_.
+For more elaborate information, please consult the rest of the :doc:`manual set <../index>`.

 How to make your life easier...
 -------------------------------

-Some folks have thankfully created `RPMs/packages for rsyslog <rsyslog_packages.html>`_.
+There are :doc:`RPMs/packages for rsyslog <packages>` available.
 If you use them, you can spare yourself many of the steps below.
 This is highly recommended if there is a package for your distribution available.

 Steps To Do
 -----------

-Rsyslog does currently only have very limited availability as a package (if you volunteer to create one, `drop me a line <mailto:rgerhards@adiscon.com>`_).
-Thus, this guide focuses on installing from the source, which thankfully is **quite easy**.

 Step 1 - Download Software
 ~~~~~~~~~~~~~~~~~~~~~~~~~~